-Students can change or add courses (except lottery courses) any number of times during this period.
+Students can change or add courses (including Lottery courses with vacancies) any number of times during this period.
 As this is the final chance to register for courses, be careful.

 § a363 Final Confirmation of Course Registration

 Final confirmation of course registration will be available online.
 Please make sure that you check the registration on Loyola carefully.
 It is the student's responsibility to confirm that his/her registration is correct.